Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 TODO
 ----

-- Remove doctrine:lexer from composer vendor.
+- [ ] Remove doctrine:lexer from composer vendor.
-- Use the sub-types of geometries and use them eventually in a specific table (the database engine can manage the generic geometry or each particular type).
+- [ ] Add a checkbox in resource form to append marker to map of module Mapping or a main option?
+- [ ] Add a button "select on map" in resource form to specify coordinates directly.
-- Add a js to convert wkt into svg icon (via geojson/d3 or directly).
+- [ ] Add a js to convert wkt into svg icon (via geojson/d3 or directly).

 Warning